browserengineering/book/book/animations.md

 CSS transitions
 ===============

+Even better would be to run these CSS property animations automatically in the browser.
+As you might guess, there are huge performance, complexity and architectural advantages to doing so.[^advantages] And that's what this chapter is really about: how to go about doing that, and exploring all of these advantages.
+But it's important to keep in mind that the way the browser will implement these animations is at its root
+*exactly the same*: run an animation loop at 60Hz and advance the animation frame-by-frame.

+[^advantages]: Advantages such as optimizing which parts of the rendering pipeline have to be re-run on each animation frame, and running animations entirely on the browser thread.

+The browser implementation ends up quite complicated, and it's easy to lose track of where we're headed.
+So if you start to get lost, just remember: all that's going on is optimizing animation loops by building them directly into the rendering pipeline.

 But why do we need JavaScript just to smoothly interpolate `opacity` or `width`?
 Well, that's what [CSS transitions][css-transitions] are for.
 But they're not